sowjanya101/All-things-data-engineering/pyspark_commands.md

         df.write.mode('append').saveAsTable('cust_tbl', format='parquet')

 ## Unmanaged Tables:
-* These are used when user already has a table, but would like to use SQL like queries on it. cataloging enables that feature.
+* These are used when user already has a files, but would like to use SQL like queries on it. cataloging enables that feature.
 * Unmanaged tables are when user specifies the location to write the files to in both the SQL and saveAsTable case.

         spark.sql("""